DIPlib/diplib/changelogs/diplib_next.md

 - Added bindings for some `dip::Polygon` member functions: `CovarianceMatrixVertices()`, `CovarianceMatrixSolid()`, and the overloads of `RadiusStatistics()` and `EllipseVariance()` that take a centroid as input argument.

+- Added bindings for `dip::ThinPlateSpline`.

+- Added bindings for `dip::pi`, `dip::nan` and `dip::infinity`.
+These constants are available in other packages in Python, but might be convenient to have here too.

 ### Changed functionality